 OICA suggested amendment

 Certification and safe execution of software updates.
-The reference model takes into account the security of software updates received by the vehicle, however how the functionality of legitimate software updates might impact the system or vehicle certification are the subject of a separate paper;
+The reference model takes into account the security of software updates received by the vehicle, however how the functionality of legitimate software updates might impact the system or vehicle certification are the subject of a separate paper, named “Recommendation on Over-the-air issues of the Task Force on Cyber Security and Over-the-air issues of UNECE WP.29 IWG ITS/AD”;

 3. Mitigations required by devices receiving messages transmitted from the vehicle.
 The reference model reflects that messages generated and transmitted by the vehicle must be accurate and appropriately protected.
 Even with such mitigations it is recognised that these messages could be subject to interception and manipulation.
 Whilst whatever receives the message should still take appropriated measures to ensure the received message was as intended, what these mitigations are is out of the scope of the reference model;